AKI

 Team : 4 Designers

-Role : Lead UX Design
+Role : Lead UX Designer

 Challenge